dcndn4/DeepLrn-Unit-14-hw11/README.md

 This modeling was done in two different ways: one model applies FNG indicators, while the other model is restricted to closing price data alone.
 Both models use Recurrent Neural Networks (RNN's).

+# Ideas for Future Improvements

 One idea to improve results would be to incude more data.. the FNG index goes back to January of 2018 (and that data was all provided), our dataset for historical prices went back to July 2019.
 So additional data on historical prices from January 2018 to June 2019 could be added to the analysis.

 Another idea for improving results would be to derive or regain the base data that the FNG was calculated on over the timeframe, and using those 3 data sets, see if those (all 3 together, or price plus volatility, or price plus volume) would have more predictive effectiveness than the FNG itself in relation to price alone.

+# Other aspects

-Also added a time tracking feature to start being aware of length of time various functions run.
+These notebooks also contain a time tracking feature to indicate length of runtime.

 # Technical Notes